Alex-osayi/finalCapstone/Sentiment Analysis README.md

 ## Dependencies
 You need to have the following libraries installed in your Python environment to run this code.
-spaCy: Python library for natural language processing
+- spaCy: Python library for natural language processing
-SpacyTextBlob:
+- SpacyTextBlob: SpacyTextBlob primarily focuses on sentiment analysis aspects of TextBlob

 ## 👯Contribution